We're Making History

-Construction has begun on the Ida Grove and O’Brien wind farms, which will add up to 552 megawatts of wind generation capacity to the existing fleet.
-The project is scheduled to be completed by the end of 2016.
+Construction continues on the Ida Grove and O’Brien wind farms, which will add up to 552 megawatts of wind generation capacity to the existing fleet.
+The project is on schedule to be complete by year-end 2016.
 Plans call for approximately 134 turbines and up to 301 megawatts of generation capacity at the Ida Grove wind farm, and approximately 104 turbines and 250 megawatts of generation capacity at the new O’Brien wind farm.

 Between 2004 and 2010, we placed nearly 1,285 megawatts of wind-powered generation into service in the Iowa counties of Adair, Buena Vista, Calhoun, Carroll, Cass, Crawford, Floyd, Hamilton, Polk, Pocahontas, Pottawattamie, Sac and Wright.

 In 2011 and 2012, we expanded our wind farms in Adair, Cass, Pocahontas and Calhoun counties and added two new projects – one in Adams County and one in Marshall County.
 Together, the wind farms consist of 258 wind turbines and produce approximately 1,000 megawatts of wind-powered generation.

 With completion of the Highland wind farm in O'Brien County in early December 2015 and the Adams wind farm in Adams County in late January 2016, we added more than 1,200 megawatts of wind generation capacity in six Iowa counties – Adams, Grundy, Madison, Marshall, O’Brien and Webster.

 Wind Energy Resources